OCA/crm/crm_sale_marketing/README.rst

 Sales Marketing
 ================

-* This module copies the marketing details while converting opportunity to quotation.
+This module extends the functionality of sale_crm module which copies the marketing data
-* Which will help to know number of Sales generated from any particular campaign.
+from lead to sale and allows one to keep track of sales generated from marketing source.

 Installation
 ============

-* No external library is used.
+To install this module there is no external library required.

+1. Nothing required at all.

 Configuration
 =============

+To configure this module, you need to:

-* No Configuration Requrired.
+1. No Configuration required at all.

 Usage
 =====

-* This module will be helpful to trace the Sales generated from the any Marketing source.
+To use this module, you need to:

+1. Go to Lead, pass the marketing details and when the lead is converted to quotation the module will automatically copy the marketing details to the quotation.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot